 By car -- For those that arrive at the port via car, Port Everglades has 3 passenger entrances: Spangler Boulevard, Eisenhower Boulevard, and Eller Drive.
 There are two large parking garages that cost $15 per 24-hour period in October 2008.
 The 2,500-space Northport Parking Garage next to the Ft.
 Lauderdale Convention Center serves terminals 1, 2, and 4.
 The 2,000-space Midport Parking Garage is closer to terminals 18, 19, 21, 22, 24, 25, and 26.
 Both garages have controlled security, are well-lighted, and will accommodate recreation vehicles (RVs) and buses.

-Things to Do Before (or After) You Cruise
+Things to Do Before (or After) Your Cruise from Ft.
+LauderdaleVisit a Beach

 If you only have a short time to spend before boarding, you might want to go over to John U. Lloyd Beach State Recreation area across from the port.
 The park is excellent for fishing or for watching the cruise ships and other craft go in and out of the port.
 The beach is broad and flat and popular with swimmers and sun bathers.
 (You can start your tan early!)
 The beach is also one of Broward County's most important sea turtle nesting sites, and is also home to many of the endangered Florida manatees.